aronbolun/Python-Sample-Work/README.md

 # Python Sample Work

+This project is completed using Python.
+It mainly includes topics such as web scraping, text analysis, topic modeling, etc.
 ## Introduction
 This project is designed for film directors' works analysis.
 What we want to explore is the relationship between films' performance and film directors' background.